renjithbz/boonze/exampleSite/content/_index.md

     link: about-us
 cta_two:
   enable: true
-  title: We Serve Agencies, Publishers and SMBs.
-Founded In 2005. <br> One Of The
+  title: We Proudly Serve Agencies, Publishers and SMBs.
+Founded in 2005. <br> We
-    1st Digital Marketing Agencies In India
+    Are One Of The 1st Digital Marketing Agencies In India
 how_can_boonze_help:
   enable: true
   image: images/about/office.webp